NieneB/InternshipReport/index.md

 - Animation
 - Interaction

 There are two categories  of dynamic map display; temporal animation and non-temporal animation.
 In temporal animation, display time and world time are directly related.
 While for non-temporal, no direct relation between display time and world time is present.
-Kraak and Klomp give a slightly different categorization thenKöbben & Yaman.
+Kraak and Klomp give a slightly different categorization then Köbben & Yaman.
 An overview of the possible forms is shown in <a class="xref" href="#catphenom"> table 1</a>.
 (Dibiase et al., 1992; Köbben & Yaman, 1996; Nöllenburg, 2007)

 <p id="catphenom" class="table"> Categories of possible animations for dynamic phenomena. </p>